JoshDoug/Notes/Git/gitting-started.md

 Removes any untracked files (deletes them):
 `git clean -f`

+# Git Stash

+# Git Squash

+# Git Rebase

 # Git Head
 Just a pointer that points to the most recent commit on the current branch.

 Interact with head:
 * `cat .git/HEAD`
 * `git log HEAD`

+## Navigating the commit tree
+### Tree-ish
+Tree-ish is a reference to a commit, or directory(?).
+A reference to a commit can be a full SHA-1 hash, or a shortened SHA-1.
+A shortened SHA-1 hash has to be at least 4 characters and should be unambiguous - this will depend on the number of commits to a project, but a safe choice is usually 8-10 characters.

+So tree-ish can refer to:
+* full SHA-1 hash
+* short SHA-1 hash
+* A HEAD pointer
+* A branch reference, tag reference
+* ancestry (parent commits)
+  * HEAD^, acf87504^, master^
+  * The caret refers to the parent (points up on the tree)
+  * HEAD~1, HEAD~, HEAD~3, number denotes how many generations back
+  * HEAD^^, HEAD~2 - grandparent commit
+  * HEAD^^^, HEAD~3, acf87504^^^, master~3 (mix and match)

+Looking at a tree:
+* `git ls-tree HEAD`
+* `git ls-tree master`
+* `git ls-tree master directory/` - shows how a specific directory looks
+* `git ls-tree master^ directory` - shows how a specific directory looked one commit back (Using the caret, ^)
+* `git ls-tree f504912e05a9dad` - using the hash from running ls-tree (so...not a git commit hash)

+Everything is either shown as a tree or a blob.
+A blob is a file (any file, not just binary files), and a tree is a directory.
+Every file (blob) and directory (tree) has its own SHA-1 hash associated with it, which will change if the contents are changed (even the directory hash will change).